Ph.D. in Counseling and Student Development

-The Ph.D. in Counselor Education and Supervision prepares graduates for professional leadership roles in counselor education, supervision, advanced counseling practice and research.
+The Ph.D. in Counseling and Student Development prepares graduates for professional leadership roles in counselor education, supervision, advanced counseling practice and research.
 The doctoral program is designed for those who aspire to careers in counselor education at colleges and universities; teaching, counseling and supervision at community colleges; director of counseling programs in P-12 programs; consultation to community agencies, business/industry and/or state departments; counseling and supervisory positions in student development; and/or, mental health private practice counseling.
 Graduates will complete the program with the coursework to apply for a mental health counseling license.

 The Ph.D. program requires a minimum of 96 hours post-baccalaureate and includes coursework in professional counseling, clinical and research, culminating in a dissertation that is a unique contribution to the field.
 Students develop an area of focus constructed of 6 hours of courses outside of the department planned with concurrence of the committee.
 The program includes a minimum of 12 hours of dissertation research.